-Speaking of cooperation, we, Catholics, would like to find some spirit of cooperation on the part of the Cooperator-yes, and on the part of some others in Greenbelt,---yes, and on the part of some others in Greenbelt,----yes, and on the part of some others in make sure of the facts before attempting to take us, Catholics, over the jumps.
-I doubt that the writer of "One Church or a Dozen" even read the account of the Catholic meeting which appeared in the account of tor of January 18.
+Speaking of cooperation, we, Catholics, would like to find some spirit of cooperation on the part of the Cooperator-yes, and on the part of some others in Greenbelt,-sufficient, at least, to cause you to make sure of the facts before attempting to take us, Catholics, over the jumps.
+I doubt that the writer of "One Church or a Dozen" even read the account of the Catholic meeting which appeared in the Coopera-tor of January 18.
 If he did, how comes it that he missed "pending more encouraging developments for the combined church building it was decided" etc.

-The Catholics of Greenbelt are going ahead with plans for a church building, whether it be a sepa-rate building or a part of a combined building depends on future developments and on the decision of His Excellency, the Archbishop of Baltimore.
+The Catholics of Greenbelt are going ahead with plans for a church building, whether it be a separate building or a part of a combined building depends on future developments and on the decision of His Excellency, the Archbishop of Baltimore.
 That the idea of a combined building has not been thrown out the window is attested by the fact that Monsignor Nelligan, in behalf of the Archbishop, is scheduled to confer with the Rev. Kincheloe, on Tuesday, January 30, concerning this matter.